mikkohei13/havistin2/readme.md

 # Havistin 2

-Tools to view and manage biodiversity data and Finnish bird atlas.
+Tools to view biodiversity data and Finnish bird atlas.

 Uses Python, Flask, Redis (for caching), MongoDB (for weather data), Chart.js, Docker & Docker-Compose, and is deployed with Google Cloud Run.